isaactlevine/mindgraph-fork/readme.md

 # A Fork of Mindgraph With Added Functionality

+- Added Neo4J integration
-Save and dynamically load multiple KGs saved to a Neo4j DBMS instance
+- Added ability to save and dynamically load multiple KGs saved to a single Neo4j DBMS instance

 # MindGraph